hilversum – zuiderhof – vak 6

-the monument is full of symbolism as it has been designed out of a variety of symbols and memories of Maaike-Joyce.
+this monument is not so much a place to remember as it is a tribute to a special little person. it is full of symbolism as it has been designed out of a variety of symbols and memories of Maaike-Joyce.

-it all starts with the beautiful yellow Graham Thomas stemrose on the left rear of the stone as the substitute for a sunflower. her life is shaped by a book -she loved learning- of which the opening stops at page 23-3. and black because of the tragic way her life stopped. the text on the pages speaks for itself. nil volentibus arduum: nothing is impossible for those who really want it.
+it all starts with the beautiful yellow Graham Thomas stemrose alongside the book as the substitute for a sunflower. her life is shaped by a book -she loved learning- of which the opening stops at page 23-3. and black because of the tragic way her life stopped. the text on the pages speaks for itself. nil volentibus arduum: nothing is impossible for those who really want it.

 both cross as sunflower ornaments I found in the same shop in Guadalajara.